drips-network/sdk/README.md

 Drips is a part of the [Radicle](https://radicle.xyz/) ecosystem of projects.
 See the [docs](https://v2.docs.drips.network/docs/whats-a-drip.html) for more details about the Drips protocol and its use.

-## Alpha Version

-The SDK is an alpha software.
-It may contain bugs or change significantly between patch versions.
-Reach out in the `#⛲️drips-dev` channel of our Discord for any questions!

 ## Installing

 To add the SDK into your project run: